jwliao1209/Crop-Image-Recognition/README.md

 # Crop_Classification

-This repository is code of AI CUP 2022 FALL Crop Image Recognition Competition.
+This repository is code of AI CUP 2022 Fall Crop Image Recognition Competition.
+We achieved a public ranking of 9th and a private ranking of 8th, corresponding to scores of 0.9328596 and 0.9344163, respectively.

 ## Getting the code
 You can download all the files in this repository by cloning this repository: